micmejia/bible-dump/NKJV/Ephesians/Eph 1.md

 which He worked in Christ when He raised Him from the dead and seated _Him_ at His right hand in the heavenly _places,_

 ###### 21
-far above all principality[^g] and [^h]power and [^i]might and dominion, and every name that is named, not only in this age but also in that which is to come.
+far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.

 ###### 22
 And He put all _things_ under His feet, and gave Him _to be_ head over all _things_ to the church,